Scream (2022 film): Development

-Bettinelli-Olpin and Gillett and casting
+Directors and casting

 David Arquette was the first "legacy actor" who was set to star in the film, once again reprising his long-running role of Dewey Riley.

 In March 2020, it was announced that Radio Silence's Matt Bettinelli-Olpin and Tyler Gillett would direct the fifth installment, with Kevin Williamson serving as an executive producer, and that the film had already entered official development, with filming planned to begin in May 2020.
 The filmmakers were in the midst of developing Cocaine Bear when the producers approached them to direct the film.
 In May 2020, it was announced that Neve Campbell was in talks to reprise her role as Sidney Prescott in the film.
 That same month, it was announced David Arquette would be reprising his role of Dewey Riley; James Vanderbilt and Guy Busick were announced as screenwriters.
 It was also confirmed that the film would begin production later in the year in Wilmington, North Carolina, when safety protocols to deal with the COVID-19 pandemic were in place.
 When writer/producer James Vanderbilt first presented the script to Williamson and asked him to be a part of the film, he turned the offer down, claiming he didn't want to be involved in a Scream project without Wes Craven.
 Williamson eventually contacted Vanderbilt later on, agreeing to join the film under the condition that the film be dedicated to Craven.